Batteries vs. Generators: Which Energy Backup Option Is Best For You?

 The pros and cons of using a generator as a backup energy source

-The primary benefit of using a generator over a solar with storage combination is the cost.
+The cost is the primary benefit of using a generator over a solar with storage combination.
 There are many different models and brands for you to pick from.
 Unlike solar batteries, many of these generators can be purchased at your local hardware store.

 Most generators can also be transported and used at your location of choice.
 This makes it easy to supply power wherever you need it.
 You're just limited to the amount of fuel you're able to store and transport.